 Nothing brings people together better than food, and Historic Hotels of America rises to the occasion by serving famous regional cuisine and popular beverages indicative of the surrounding area.
-Some of the most popular food and beverage in America originated at our hotels - the Waldorf salad, Parker House rolls, and the Mint Julep from the Willard Hotel to name just a few.
+Some of the most popular food and beverage in America originated at our hotels - tomato juice, Parker House rolls, and the Mint Julep to name just a few.

 The Wigwam is one of Arizona's original iconic hotels.
 Originally built by the Goodyear Tire & Rubber Company to house sales executives in the early 1900s the resort evolved as a popular tourist destination when executives convinced their company president, Paul Litchfield (and original descendant of The Mayflower), to expand the small lodge into a winter retreat.